 - increase the local content of industrial output by looking inward for the supply of basic and intermediate inputs;

 The Nigerian Enterprises Promotion Acts which hitherto regulated the extent and limits of foreign participation in diverse sectors of the economy were repealed in 1995.
 The principal laws regulating foreign investments now are, the Nigerian Investment Promotion Commission Decree and the Foreign Exchange (Monitoring and Miscellaneous Provisions) Decree, both enacted in 1995.

 Given the need to stabilize the banking and finance sectors, and promote confidence in these vital institutions, the Failed Banks (Recovery of Debts) and Financial Malpractices in Banks decrees of 1994 were put in place.
 The Investment and Securities Decree was also promulgated to update and consolidate capital market laws and regulations into a single code.

-As a policy objective, the liberalization and deregulation of the exchange control regime is designed to facilitate and enhance trading activities.
-Items on the import prohibition list have been drastically reduced, with government opting to utilise tariff structures to protect end-user product pricing of local industries and discourage frivolous imports.
-In 1998, the import prohibition list was reduced to 11 items namely: maize, sorghum, millet, wheat flour, vegetable oils (excluding linseed and castor oils used as industrial raw materials), barytes and bentonites, gypsum, mosquito repellent coils, domestic articles and wares made of plastic materials (excluding babies' feeding bottles), retreaded / used tyres, gaming machines.
+As a policy objective, the liberalization and deregulation of the exchange control regime are designed to facilitate and enhance trading activities.
+Items on the import prohibition list have been drastically reduced, with the government opting to utilize tariff structures to protect end-user product pricing of local industries and discourage frivolous imports.
+In 1998, the import prohibition list was reduced to 11 items namely: maize, sorghum, millet, wheat flour, vegetable oils (excluding linseed and castor oils used as industrial raw materials), barytes and bentonites, gypsum, mosquito repellent coils, domestic articles and wares made of plastic materials (excluding babies’ feeding bottles), retreaded/used tyers, gaming machines.